sdiehl/wiwinwlh/tutorial.md

 function which yields the Unit value.
 In this case the function is simply a constructor with no payload, and is statically allocated.

-Lets consider a few example to develop some intuition about the Cmm layout for simple Haskell programs.
+Lets consider a few examples to develop some intuition about the Cmm layout for simple Haskell programs.

 ```{=latex}